pure-js/steel-balls/README.md

     bower i
     gulp

-And open http://localhost:3000 in a browser if it not happen automatically.
+And open [http://localhost:3000](localhost:3000) in a browser if it's not happen automatically.

 ## For deploy